SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 That branch of government _is_
 "tax payer funded."
 The only branch that really is.
 * Stop funding that branch of government.
-It's a better reason to stop using drugs or gambling etc than anything Topper Gore ever said.
+It's a better reason to stop using drugs or gambling etc than anything Tipper Gore ever said.
-* Having noted all that, US Congress is enabling fascism through Its neoliberalism, so even the good folks in Congress and parliaments around the world are not speaking out enough, and arre far too naïve.
+* Having noted all that, US Congress is enabling fascism through Its neoliberalism, so even the good folks in Congress and parliaments around the world are not speaking out enough, and are far too naïve.
 Guys and gals in the seats, it's ok to lift-up rocks now and again to see what is underneath.
 The criminal enterprises are not boogeymen when you expose them to the sunlight.
 * On a darker note, if you are an honest person desiring to enter into